Active Substance: strontium ranelate

 Pharmacotherapeutic Group: Drugs for treatment of bone diseases

-Treatment of osteoporosis in postmenopausal women to reduce the risk of vertebral and hip fractures (see section 5.1).
+Treatment of severe osteoporosis in postmenopausal women at high risk for fracture to reduce the risk of vertebral and hip fractures (see section 5.1).

-Treatment of osteoporosis in adult men at increased risk of fracture (see section 5.1).
+Treatment of severe osteoporosis in adult men at increased risk of fracture (see section 5.1).

 What is Protelos?